 Sometimes helping doesn't have to be limited to right there in the moment.
-In situations that aren't emergencies, if we're acquainted with the people involved, we have the option to talk to them at a later time.
+In situations that aren't emergencies, if we're acquainted with the people involved, we have the option to talk to them later.
 When you can, check in after about what happened.

 We take the approach that people don't have to solve the whole problem or aggressively confront someone for their actions to change the situation or prevent harm.
-Sometimes little things like getting other to help or being a distraction can be as effective as more direct action.
+Sometimes little things like getting others to help or using a distraction can be as effective as more direct action.